EvidentSecurity/esp-sdk-java/docs/IntegrationsJiraApi.md

 IntegrationsJiraApi apiInstance = new IntegrationsJiraApi();
+List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | External accounts for integration
+String issueType = "issueType_example"; // String | The Issue Type for ESP Alerts
+String name = "name_example"; // String | Name of the integration
-String url = "url_example"; // String | The host and port portion of the Jira REST API URL String projectKey = "projectKey_example"; // String | The designated Key for your Jira project String issueType = "issueType_example"; // String | The Issue Type for ESP Alerts String username = "username_example"; // String | A username to access the Jira project String password = "password_example"; // String | A password to access the JIRA project String name = "name_example"; // String | Name of the integration List<Integer> externalAccountIds = Arrays.asList(56); // List<Integer> | External accounts for integration
+String password = "password_example"; // String | A password to access the JIRA project String projectKey = "projectKey_example"; // String | The designated Key for your Jira project String url = "url_example"; // String | The host and port portion of the Jira REST API URL String username = "username_example"; // String | A username to access the Jira project String include = "include_example"; // String | Related objects that can be included in the response:  integration See Including Objects for more information.
-Boolean allHighRisk = true; // Boolean | Send all high risk alerts Boolean allMediumRisk = true; // Boolean | Send all medium risk alerts Boolean allLowRisk = true; // Boolean | Send all low risk alerts Boolean sendUpdates = true; // Boolean | This feature enables the integration to send alerts when they are updated.
+Boolean allHighRisk = true; // Boolean | Send all high risk alerts Boolean allLowRisk = true; // Boolean | Send all low risk alerts Boolean allMediumRisk = true; // Boolean | Send all medium risk alerts List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | Custom signatures for integration
+Boolean sendUpdates = true; // Boolean | This feature enables the integration to send alerts when they are updated.
 When disabled, alerts will only be sent when they are initially created.
 When enabled, alerts will additionally be sent when a change is made such as the alert ending.
 An alert may end for multiple reasons.
 Boolean sendWhenSuppressed = true; // Boolean | Send notifications for suppressed alerts List<Integer> signatureIds = Arrays.asList(56); // List<Integer> | Signatures for integration
 List<String> statuses = Arrays.asList("statuses_example"); // List<String> | Only send alerts that have the status in this list.
-Valid values are fail, warn, error, pass, info
+Valid values are fail, warn, error, pass, info try {
-List<Integer> customSignatureIds = Arrays.asList(56); // List<Integer> | Custom signatures for integration
-String include = "include_example"; // String | Related objects that can be included in the response:  integration See Including Objects for more information. try {
-    IntegrationJira result = apiInstance.create(url, projectKey, issueType, username, password, name, externalAccountIds, allHighRisk, allMediumRisk, allLowRisk, sendUpdates, sendWhenSuppressed, signatureIds, statuses, customSignatureIds, include);
+    IntegrationJira result = apiInstance.create(externalAccountIds, issueType, name, password, projectKey, url, username, include, allHighRisk, allLowRisk, allMediumRisk, customSignatureIds, sendUpdates, sendWhenSuppressed, signatureIds, statuses);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling IntegrationsJiraApi#create");